 ros-kinetic-desktop-full, which includes

 gazebo7, you would have to uninstall it and install everything that is installed by desktop-full but gazebo.
-Then you can go ahead and install the usual gazebo packages shown earlier, but replacing first any 7s with 9s.
+Then you can go ahead and install the usual gazebo packages shown above, but replacing first any 7s with 9s.
 The steps are outlined in this medium post, Setting up ROS Kinetic and Gazebo 8 or 9.